 Applying Your Fashion Personality

 With these guidelines, you can choose clothing and accessories, including jewelry, that suit the person you are.
 And you can use this tool to choose gifts for others.
 Read my next posts with more about clothing and jewels for the Romantic, Dramatic, Creative, Aristocratic, and Classic personalities.
-I’ll be adding articles with holiday gift suggestions for the Aristocratic and Classic personalities styles soon.
+Each article includes holiday gift suggestions.